Deep Learning for Micro-expression Recognition: A Survey: Inputs

 \subsection{Pre-processing}

-As the facial expression is easy to be influenced by the environment, pre-processing involving face detection and alignment is requiblack for robust facial expression recognition.
-Compablack with common facial expressions, MEs have low intensity, short duration, and small-scale datasets leading MER more difficult.
-Therefore, besides traditional pre-processing steps, motion magnification, temporal normalization and data augmentation have also been undertaken for better recognition performance.
+Like ordinary FEs, pre-processing involving face detection and alignment is required for robust MER.
+Compared with common FEs, MEs have low intensity, short duration, and small-scale datasets making MER more difficult.
+Therefore, besides traditional pre-processing steps, motion magnification, temporal normalization, regions-of-interest, and data augmentation have also been undertaken for better MER performance.